How to Choose a Patio Umbrella: A Complete Guide

 Before deciding on shapes, sizes, and materials, you need to know which type of outdoor umbrella you want.
 This will help make your home improvement project a success.
 There are two main types of patio umbrellas:

-• Market: If you want an umbrella positioned at the center of an outdoor table, often referred to as a "table umbrella," you'll need a market or pole umbrella.
+- Market: If you want an umbrella positioned at the center of an outdoor table, often referred to as a "table umbrella," you'll need a market or pole umbrella.

 Learning more about both types of patio umbrellas can help if you're unsure whether you need a market or cantilever umbrella to shade your patio furniture.
 Both types offer different forms and functions.
 So, ask yourself which would be more convenient and aesthetically pleasing with your outdoor furniture.

 Note: Sun shades and awnings are different from the ever-trending outdoor umbrella.
 Sun shades can attach to various surfaces, stretching protective fabric overhead.
-And awnings are roof-like covers that extend from a frame or the side of a building.
+Awnings are roof-like covers that extend from a frame or the side of a building.
 You'll also see beach umbrellas, which are much lighter and meant for carrying.

 1. Center Pole/Market Patio Umbrella

 The market patio umbrella is easily recognized by the center pole, which supports the structure and offers added durability.
 The umbrella pole can fit into a hole in the center of an outdoor dining table, often featuring a crank lift to open and close the canopy.
-Additionally, table umbrellas typically feature lower price points than cantilever umbrellas, but there are wide ranges of prices and quality to choose from.

 2. Cantilever Umbrellas

-Cantilever umbrellas, also known as side-mount or offset patio umbrellas, give you shade over seating areas and tables while a heavy base remains off to the side.
 And they swivel and tilt with the turn of a knob or the press of a lever, offering extra versatility and allowing you to chase the shade.

 Bluu Sequoia Pro Cantilever Umbrella